matfire/remark-directive-to-custom-tag/README.md

             type: string; // can be either "containerDirective", "leafDirective" or "textDirective"; check the remark-directive documentation to learn more
             directiveName: string; // the name of the directive you want to select.
 To target a directive written like ::youtube, you would write here 'youtube'
-            tagName: string; // the name of the output node tag (here I personally use webcomponents, but you do you), validator?: StadardSchema // optional validator.
+            tagName: string; // the name of the output node tag (here I personally use webcomponents, but you do you), validator?: StandardSchema // optional validator.
 Accepts any library implementing the StandardSchema specification (includind zod, arktype and more)
         }
     ]
 }